Ziwi01/proveasio/README.md

 - tree (directory tree)
 - htop (better top)
 - jq (json/yaml parser)

+More useful packages will be installed in `dev` role.

 In `roles/software/vars/main.yml` file, you can configure for example: